 I bear witness that none has the right to be worshipped but Allah alone, Who has no partner; and I bear witness that Muhammad is His slave and His Messenger.

-Muslim Hands is an award-winning charity, established in 1993 to help those needing emergency relief and tackling the root causes of poverty.
-We hope you enjoyed this article - please share with family and friends!
+Muslim Hands is an award-winning charity, established in 1993 to help those needing emergency relief and tackle the root causes of poverty.